guyinatuxedo/nightmare/README.md

 # Nightmare

 Nightmare is an intro to binary exploitation / reverse engineering course based around ctf challenges.
-I call it that because it's a lot of people's nightmare to get hit by weaponized 0 days, which these skills directly tranlate into doing that type of work (plus it's a really cool song).
+I call it that because it's a lot of people's nightmare to get hit by weaponized 0 days, which these skills directly translate into doing that type of work (plus it's a really cool song).

+## Static Site

+There is a github pages site which basically hosts the content of Nightmare, but it actually looks good.
+You can find it at: https://guyinatuxedo.github.io/

+If you want to manually build the site, I just used mdbook.
+After installing rust and cargo, just install mdbook with `sudo cargo install mdbook`.
+Then just run `mdbook build`.

 ## What makes Nightmare different?